pezra/rspec-mode/README.md

 Rspec mode provides some convenience functions related to dealing with RSpec.

 ## Installation
-I recommend installing via ELPA, but manual installation is simple as well:
+You may install via ELPA, or install manually by downloading `rspec-mode.e` and adding the following to your init.

     (add-to-list 'load-path "/path/to/rspec-mode")
     (require 'rspec-mode)

-Provided you have `yasnippet` installed, you can load the snippets:

-    (eval-after-load 'rspec-mode
-      '(rspec-install-snippets))
+It is recommended, but not required, that you also install `yasnippet` and `ansi-color`.
+These allow rspec-mode to provide snippets and output colorization, respectively.

 ## Usage
 If `rspec-mode` is installed properly, it will be started